UK Connected Intelligent Transport Environment (UK CITE)

 The main societal impact is linked to safer drivers in safer vehicles on safer roads.
 Driver assistance should reduce the main cause of accidents (human error/distraction) and reduce related financial impacts.
 Further societal impact is expected through improvement in air quality and CO2 emissions by the substitution of natural gas for gasoline or diesel fuels in propulsion systems.

-In addition many of the proposed methods have applications in other engineering disciplines, such as Mechanical, Electrical, Manufacturing and Systems, telecommunication.
+In addition many of the proposed methods have applications in other engineering disciplines, such as Mechanical, Electrical, Manufacturing and Systems, and Telecommunications.